Correlation and Entanglement partners in Gaussian systems: Partner modes for finite-dimensional Gaussian systems

 \subsubsection{Correlation partner of a single-mode subsystem}

-Given a single-mode subsystem \( A \) and a Gaussian state \( \hat{\rho} \), we define the \emph{correlation partner} of \( A \) as the smallest subsystem---distinct from and independent of \( A \)---such that the combined system \( A \oplus A_{cp} \) is uncorrelated.
-That is, \( A_{cp} \) contains all degrees of freedom in the system that are correlated with those in \( A \).
+Given a single-mode subsystem $ A $ and a Gaussian state $ \hat{\rho} $, we define the \emph{correlation partner} of $ A $ as the smallest subsystem---distinct from and independent of $ A $---such that the combined system $ A \oplus A_{cp} $ is uncorrelated.
+That is, $ A_{cp} $ contains all degrees of freedom in the system that are correlated with those in $ A $.
+Existence and uniqueness are proven in Appendix \ref{app:ExistenceUniquenessProof_CorrelationPartner}.

 Let $J$ be the restricted complex structure associated with $\hat \rho$.
 Let $\pm\ii\, \nu_I$ be its eigenvalues, each with degeneracy $d_I$.
 We denote by $\Pi^+_I$ and $\Pi^-_I$ the symplectic projectors onto the eigenspaces associated with the eigenvalues $\ii\, \nu_I$ and $-\ii\, \nu_I$, respectively.\footnote{Given a basis of eigenvectors $e^{(I)}_{\mu}$ and $e^{(I)*}_{\mu}$, with $\mu=1,\ldots,d_I$, these projectors can be written as }